starts in the foothills of the Abajo Mountains and joins the north end of Lake Powell near Hite

 Description - East Approach

-The 3 mile section of White Canyon with the best narrows may also be explored in the downstream direction, starting from milepost 57 of UT 95; this is the main trailhead, complete with BLM noticeboard.
+The 3 mile section of White Canyon with the best narrows may also be explored in the downstream direction, starting from milepost 57 of UT 95; this is the main trailhead, and for a while had a BLM noticeboard, though this has apparently been removed.
 The short approach path descends via a steep boulder-covered slope into the canyon, which at this point is 600 feet deep but relatively wide; the walls close in after about 20 minutes walking northwards.
 The canyon then has flat areas interspersed with smooth channels, occasional sheer drops of up to 10 feet and many intricate water-carved features; it gradually becomes deeper with mostly vertical walls that allow some places to climb above the streambed but no escape routes to the plateau above.
 The rocks are whitish grey, often stained black, and the passageways are enclosed and rather gloomy - this is not a particularly photogenic canyon.
 The pebbles and boulders on the streambed are more colorful and include many specimens of petrified wood, some complete cross-sections over 6 inches in diameter.
 White Canyon is usually dry except for occasional deep potholes but during the flash flood seasons of spring and late summer the streambed retains numerous muddy pools 2-3 feet deep, and flowing water persists for several days after heavy rain.
 Falls become closer together and the channels narrower before the Black Hole and its long pool of deep, cold, muddy water.